SSVerma/AlphaPuppyAdoption/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-- App has two screens, list and details of puppy.
+- App has two screens, list and details of puppy and are built using Jetpack Compose.
-- Both the screens are build using Material Design Principals and have neat User Interface.
+- Both the screens follow Material Design Principals and have neat User Interface.
 - App uses recommended navigation pattern to switch from one screen to other.
 - App fetches puppy images from internet using Glide and have fade in animation effect.